On hedging inflation with gold

 People will “wake up” and realize that paper is just paper, that the overzealous “printing” of it has created an overabundance of it in the hands of humans chasing too few goods, and that same general public will lose confidence en masse in their central bankers and in the currencies they have been (mis)managing.
 As confidence is lost, so will value and purchasing power be.

-The veil will be lifted and everyone will awake to the ever-present reality that paper is not like gold, the latter being a physical, naturally-occurring material that is in limited supply (there’s only so much of it that can be reached, anyway); gold is a tangible thing that must be mined, processed, and stored, whereas paper is just, well…paper.
+The veil will be lifted and everyone will awake from their stupor to the ever-present reality that paper is not like gold, the latter being a physical, naturally-occurring material that is in limited supply (there’s only so much of it that can be reached, anyway); gold is a tangible thing that must be mined, processed, and stored, whereas paper is just, well…paper.

 Under this model, gold has “real” value, while currencies do not.